 Module 4: Evaluating Information

-Ask these questions when evaluating a source for perspective and bias:
+Ask these questions when evaluating the content of a source:

 - Is the content accurate, authentic, not forged or altered?

 - Who is the intended audience and is the content suitable for that group?

 - Are there citations for sources, indicating where the information was gathered?

 - Does the information agree with other sources?